Azure/azure-cli/doc/extensions/metadata.md

 Note: You can optionally extend this with your own metadata by adding your own namespace.
 We use the `azext` namespace.

-### azext.minCliVersion
+### azext.minCliCoreVersion
-Description: The minimum CLI version required (inclusive).
+Description: The minimum CLI core version required (inclusive).
 Exclude to not specify a minimum.

 Type: `string`

-Example: `"azext.minCliVersion": "2.0.10"`
+Example: `"azext.minCliCoreVersion": "2.0.10"`

-### azext.maxCliVersion
+### azext.maxCliCoreVersion
-Description: The maximum CLI version required (inclusive).
+Description: The maximum CLI core version required (inclusive).
 Exclude to not specify a maximum.

 Type: `string`

-Example: `"azext.maxCliVersion": "2.0.15"`
+Example: `"azext.maxCliCoreVersion": "2.0.15"`